andreadeputra/MLPortfolio/Courses/RakaminMiniProject/4. Predict Customer Clicked Ads Classification by Using Machine Learning/README.md

 ### Data Splitting
 After cleaning the dataset, the data is mostly ready for splitting.
 The target columns for this dataset will be **AdClick** since the objective was to evaluate ad's effectiveness.
 After separating target and features, I split the data with 80:20 ratio of train and test dataset.
 Train-test split is done before further encoding as an attempt to reduce data leakage probability by only fitting to train dataset.

-### Feature Transformation and Engineering
+### Feature Encoding
-After splitting is done, there are still 3 more columns to encode and rescaling to be done.
-The objective of this step will be to do transformation based on train dataset before using the fitted variable to transform the test dataset.
-Here are the summary of what I did in this step:
-- Encoded **city**, **province**, and **category** using BinaryEncoder
-- Normalized 4 numerical columns using Yeo-Johnson Transformation
+After splitting is done, categorical features will be encoded.
+While tree based algorithm allows categorical features to be processed, I will still do features encoding to accomodate algorithm like logistic regression.
+Due to the amount of unique values on 3 categorical columns, **city** will be dropped before applying One-Hot Encoding.